Vocational education and training (VET) regulators

 Most VET courses consist of units of competency developed through a process of national consultation with industry and set out in training packages.
 The Standards for Training Packages 2012 ensure training packages are of high quality and meet the workforce development needs of industry, enterprises and individuals.
 Further information on training packages can be found on the department's training packages page.

 VET is also delivered through accredited courses, which complement training package qualifications by ensuring new training courses can be developed quickly and by supporting niche skills needs.
-VET accredited courses are regulated against the Standards for VET Accredited Courses 2012.
+These courses are accredited by ASQA against the Standards for VET Accredited Courses 2021.
+The state regulators in Victoria and Western Australia accredit courses against the Australian Quality Training Framework (AQTF) 2021 Standards for Accredited Courses.

 VET qualifications are developed in accordance with the Australian Qualifications Framework (AQF).
 The AQF is the framework for regulated qualifications in the Australian education and training system and includes the schools, VET and higher education sectors.